ErikSom/PixiCulling/README.md

 PixiCulling.renderArea.width = 200;
 PixiCulling.renderArea.height = 300;

-PixiCulling.margin = 50; // allow extra margin arround the renderArea, usefull when setting renderArea to full screen and you dont want big objects to pop in the screen, default=0
+PixiCulling.marginCells = 1; // ads an extra border of X cells arround the renderArea, usefull when setting renderArea to full screen and you dont want big objects to pop in the screen, default=0 You can also set this to a negative number.

 //here you can set the precision of the culling, lower number is more precision, don't change these during runtime PixiCulling.cellSize.x = 50;